merovex-archival/merovex.github.io/pages/astro-empires/advanced-base-guide.md

 Slot-2 Arid planet require saving seven spaces, which is gained by reducing the number of Spaceports <em>or</em> Robotic Factories.

-The **Production column** represents the optimal infrastructure for a Fully Terraformed Slot-2 Rocky Planet.
+The **Production column** represents the optimal infrastructure for a Fully Terraformed (for a free player) Slot-2 Rocky Planet.
 Of the 110 available slots, every one is filled, assuming Energy-20 with only Fusion Plants.
 Notice the reduced number of Robotic Factories; saving energy and space.

 The **Commerce column** assumes a Slot-2 Crystal optimized.
 These are extremely rare, which helps underscore why Crystals are **more hype than value**.
 In reality, a player is better served with a Slot-2 Rocky with